 Informa has over 7,500 colleagues in more than 20 countries and a presence in all major geographies.
 It is listed on the London Stock Exchange and is a member of the FTSE 100.

 Every business owner should know and understand the backup strategy that protects critical data that, if lost, could affect their bottom line.
 Business owners face unique challenges within their specific industries, whether they work in retail or manufacturing, energy or financial services.
 However, every business faces similar challenges when dealing with data protection and data security.
 When I discuss backups with a new or prospective client there’s often at least one part of their configuration that is weak enough to impact the integrity of the entire solution.

 Today’s CIO needs a backup strategy that addresses hybrid cloud environments and distributed storage, and solutions should be carefully assessed as computing requirements evolve.
 But what about smaller businesses that don’t have a CIO?
 In these situations, IT-related tasks are often delegated to an employee who already has a primary job.
-The term “backup” is sometimes used interchangeably with an incorrect solution or feature like cloud storage, RAID or Disaster Recovery (IN THE FUTURE, LINK TO DR BLOG POST), and is often the most under-scrutinized part of a business’s IT environment.
+The term “backup” is sometimes used interchangeably with an incorrect solution or feature like cloud storage, RAID or Disaster Recovery, and is often the most under-scrutinized part of a business’s IT environment.

 As a sales consultant for a national IT Managed Solutions Provider, I’m proud to say our managed backup services work.
 Time and time again, our services have proved to be compliant, secure and monitored.
 We offer high-value/low-cost solutions in two levels: Backup Lite and Backup Pro.
 Backup Lite is appropriate for most small to medium businesses, and Backup Pro is capable of more robust features.